Sarmad426/Python/9-Pandas/Readme.md

 # Pandas

 Pandas is an open-source data manipulation and analysis library for Python.
 It provides easy-to-use data structures and functions for working with structured data, making it a powerful tool for data cleaning, exploration, and analysis.
-Pandas is widely used in data science, machine learning, and data analysis projects.

 ## Where is Pandas Used?

-Pandas is used in various fields and industries for data manipulation and analysis.
-Some common applications of Pandas include:

 - Data cleaning and preparation
 - Data analysis and visualization